Our Story brings together our complimentary skills and experiences in growing grapes and making wine.

 Pin 6: The Knotting Hill Vineyard, also in the Margaret River wine region grows Malbec and Semillon.
 The gravelly ironstone soils produce grapes with earthy, blackberry and plum flavours perfect for the style we are aiming to make with this new wine.

-Our label is inspired by a photo taken by Neil of our vineyard.
+The single vineyard label design is inspired by a photo taken by Neil of our vineyard.
 The large marri (red gum) tree stands proudly in the top corner of our vineyard.
-The lightning bolt on the label and on our logo is about our ESP, our Energy, Strength and Power.
+The label symbolises our story.

-The lightning bolt striking the ridge is symbolic of our energy that has gone into developing and nurturing our vineyard to produce grapes of the very highest quality, and the energy that goes into the making of our wines.
+It shows our energy that has gone into developing and nurturing our vineyard to produce grapes of the very highest quality, and the energy that goes into the making of our wines.